nasserplqr/mern-app/Readme.md

 - ~~Display Errors in Snackbars or toasts~~
 - ~~After Select any item in list email text box will be focused for data entry~~
 - ~~Review and refactor Front-end code.~~
-- add gpg signing key for commits. (test4)
+- add gpg signing key for commits. (test5)

-these items would change after any commit. new items would be added here and the done items would have an overline. bear with me while I'm developing this app.
+these items would change after any commit. new items would be added here, and the done items would have an overline. bear with me while I'm developing this app.